Timken Co Investor Day Transcript

-I'd like to welcome you all to Timken's 2019 Investor Day.
-For those that I haven't met, my name is Shelly Chadwick.

-I'm the Vice President of Finance and Chief Accounting Officer for the company.
-I'd like to take a moment just to thank you all for being here.
-I know it's a chilly day in New York City, but we appreciate you coming to hear more about how Timken is advancing as a global industrial leader.
+My name is Neil Frohnapple, I'm the Director of Investor Relations for Timken.
+We're excited to have many in the room with us here today in New York City, and we welcome those who are joining us virtually via webcast.
+We appreciate everyone taking the time to hear more about how Timken is advancing its profitable growth strategy and how the company is well positioned for the future.
+Let's start by looking at today's agenda.

-This morning, you'll hear from our President and CEO, Rich Kyle, as he gives you an overview of our strategy, performance and future outlook.
-Our Group President, Chris Coughlin, will then go a bit deeper on our business segments and discuss how the Timken business model is creating value for the company.
-After Chris speaks, we'll take a short break, and then Andreas Roellgen, Vice President of Europe, Asia and Africa, will join us to talk about our continued leadership in engineered bearings, and then Hans Landin, Group Vice
+This morning, you'll hear from our President and CEO, Rich Kyle, as he gives you an overview of how Timken is performing as a diversified industrial leader and provides a vision for the future.
+Then, our President of Engineered Bearings, Andreas Roellgen, will spend time taking you through how the company is expanding its market-leading positions in the most attractive areas of the bearing space.
+After Andreas speaks, we'll take a short break, and then Chris Coughlin, President of Industrial Motion, will join us to talk about our portfolio expansion and how we're accelerating growth in the industrial motion space.
+Our

 Timken Co Investor Day Transcript